fralalonde/strict-yaml-rust/README.md

 StrictYAML is a subset of the YAML format, removing troublesome parts of the specification:

  - No typing.
-StrictYAML only knows Strings, Arrays and Dicts (Maps).
+StrictYAML only knows Strings, Arrays and Dicts (Maps)
- - No duplicate keys.
+ - No duplicate keys
- - No tags.
+ - No tags
- - No anchors or refs.
+ - No anchors or refs
- - No "flow" style (embedded JSON).
+ - No "flow" style (embedded JSON)

 In short, keeping only the parts of YAML that we all know and love.